Liza Brönner

-Liza Brönner is a South African singer and songwriter.
+Liza Brönner (born 11 December 1989) is a South African singer and songwriter.
 Her music is performed in both Afrikaans and English.
 Brönner is also a stage actress.
 Her debut album, Onderstebo was released on 21 September 2009 by EMI.
 This album has been repacked on 29 March 2010 with four new songs as Asemloos and also released by EMI.
 Her third album, Vir eers is dit net ek... was released on 1 September 2011 by HIT Records.

 In May 2013, Liza won the reality program searching for a replacement actor for the stage production (musical) Liefling.
-She plays the lead role across from Bobby van Jaarsveld playing Jan in the musical.
+She played the lead role across from Bobby van Jaarsveld playing Jan in the musical.

-After nearly two years of performances and promotional work with her previous CD "Vir eers is dit net ek" is 2Brothers Entertainment excited to tell everyone about Liza Bronner's new CD "Jy het my gevind".
-"Jy het my gevind" is not only the title of her new CD, but means a lot to Liza...
-It's a new beginning, a new era in her career.
+In the same year, she released a new CD with 2Brothers Entertainment, entitled "Jy het my gevind".
+She felt that the title of her album expressed her experience of a new era in her career.

-December 2014 - "Liefling" theatre production at the Teatro, Montecasino.
-The first "Afrikaans" musical playing at the Teatro.
+In December 2014, the "Liefling" theatre production was staged at the Teatro, Montecasino, becoming the first "Afrikaans" musical playing at the Teatro.
 Liza is playing the role of "Liefling" again opposite Bobby van Jaarsveld.